Hijab and burqa controversies in Europe: Netherlands

 The proposed legislation in the Netherlands applies nationally.
 Earlier, schools and other institutions had enforced their bans on Islamic dress, although usually not on the Islamic headscarf.
-Employers also have their policies.
+Employers also have their own policies.
 Cases of dismissal or exclusion from school are sometimes handled by the Netherlands Equality Commission, creating de facto national guidelines on what constitutes discrimination.
 In Amsterdam, school policies attracted media attention after an incident in 2003.
-A higher vocational college banned three students for wearing the niqab.
+A higher vocational college banned three students from wearing the niqab.
 One was removed by police when she tried to enter the school wearing the niqab: the school regulations are legally enforceable because unauthorized entry is trespass.
 The students appealed to the Equality Commission, which ruled (in March 2003) in favor of the school.
 The school justified the ban because the niqab "hindered eye contact, which testifies to mutual respect".
 The Commission agreed with the school, indicating that the educational necessity of contact and communication within the school building overrode the religious freedom aspects.
 The education minister, Maria van der Hoeven, of the Christian-Democratic party CDA, publicly approved the Commission decision.
 The Amsterdam CDA subsequently called for a national ban on chador, burqa, and niqab in schools, partly because they conflicted with common national values.

 The cities of Amsterdam and Utrecht have proposed cutting social security benefits to unemployed women wearing a burqa, because it makes them unemployable in a predominantly non-Muslim country.

 The Dutch government parliament, in January 2012, enacted a ban on face-covering clothing, popularly described as the "burqa ban".
 Offenders can be fined up to 390 euro.
 The prohibition does not apply to face covering that is necessary for the health, safety or the exercise of a profession or practicing a sport.
-Excluded from the ban are also events such as Sinterklaas, Carnival, Halloween or when a mayor granted an exemption for a particular event.
+Excluded from the ban are also events such as Sinterklaas, Carnival, Halloween or when a mayor is granted an exemption for a particular event.
 Also excluded from prohibition are places and buildings intended for religious purposes.
-The prohibition does not apply to passengers in airplanes and airports who are traveling through the Netherlands to their final destination.
+The prohibition does not apply to passengers on airplanes and airports who are traveling through the Netherlands to their final destination.